wburkle11/matplotlib/README.md

-# Matplot Library Exercise
+# Matplot Library Exercises

-This is an exercise in utilizing matplot library from relevant coursework in Applied Machine Learning
+Exercising use of matplot library for scientific plots and analysis.